 Darjeeling tea is a type of black tea that is grown in the Darjeeling district of West Bengal, India.
 It is known for its unique flavor and aroma, and it is often referred to as the “champagne of teas”.
 There are many different types of Darjeeling teas that vary in flavor and aroma.

-See also What are the health benefits of drinking Gongmei tea?
+See also What are the side effects of drinking too much herbal tea?

 First Flush Darjeeling Tea is harvested in the early spring and it has a light golden color with a delicate floral aroma.
 It has a slightly sweet taste with hints of muscatel, nuts, and honey.